tc39/notes/es6/2013-03/mar-14.md

 (Copied from PDF)

-Prior to the Sixth Edition, the ECMAScript specification did not define the occurrence of a _FunctionDeclaration_ as an element of a Block statement’s _StatementList_.
+Prior to the Sixth Edition, the ECMAScript specification did not define the occurrence of a _FunctionDeclaration_ as an element of a Block statement's _StatementList_.
 However, support for that form of _FunctionDeclaration_ was an allowable extension and most browser-hosted ECMAScript implementations permitted them.
 Unfortunately, the semantics of such declarations differ among those implementations.
 Because of these semantic differences, existing web ECMAScript code that uses Block level function declarations is only portable among browser implementation if the usage only depends upon the semantic intersection of all of the browser implementations for such declarations.
 The following are the use cases that fall within that intersection semantics:

 1. A function is declared and only reference within a single block:
   - A function declaration with the name f is declared exactly once within the function code of an enclosing function g and that declaration is nested within a Block.